maeveynot/peach-curl/README.md

 # Usage

 1. Install [jq](https://stedolan.github.io/jq/).
-1. Run once to log in (this stores the response in `~/.peach-session`).
+2. Run once to log in (this stores the response in `~/.peach-session`).
-2. Run again to get a list of known API endpoints and example commands.
+3. Run again to get a list of known API endpoints and example commands.
-3. Run again with some arguments to make a request.
+4. Run again with some arguments to make a request: `peach [options] ENDPOINT [curl options]`

-# Output

-If stdout is a terminal, output will be piped through `jq .`.
-So:

-    peach /connections                      # will be pretty-printed and colorized peach /connections > c.json             # will be compact peach /connections | jq . > c.json      # will be pretty-printed, but not colorized peach /connections | less               # will be compact peach /connections | jq -C . | less -R  # will be pretty-printed and colorized

-The `-C` option to `jq` is necessary because its stdout is not a terminal either.

 # Options

 - `-f`: use a different session file (instead of `~/.peach-session`).
 - `-n`: don't authenticate (if the session file exists), or try to login (if it does not).
-Useful for registering a new account.
+Useful for registering a new account, hopefully.

+# Output

+If `peach`'s stdout is a terminal, output will be filtered through `jq .`.
+Otherwise, responses will be output without any filtering.
+So:

+    peach /connections                      # will be pretty-printed and colorized peach /connections > c.json             # will be compact peach /connections | less               # will also be compact peach /connections | jq . > c.json      # will be pretty-printed, but not colorized peach /connections | jq -C . | less -R  # will again be pretty-printed and colorized

+In the last example, the `-C` option to `jq` is necessary because its stdout is not a terminal either.

 # Thanks